mdn/content/files/en-us/web/css/min/index.md

 ### Setting a maximum size for a label and input

-Another use case for CSS functions is to set a maximum size on responsive form controls: enabling the width of labels and inputs to shrink as the width of the form shrinks.
+Another use case for `min()` is to set a maximum size on responsive form controls: enabling the width of labels and inputs to shrink as the width of the form shrinks.

 Let's look at some CSS: